What products should I get?

 Here is a detailed explanation of what you need to get started:

 The first component you would need is one of our 3 Biosensing Boards.
 You will select a board depending on how many electrodes you want to analyze data from.
 In general, with additional channels, you have additional spatial resolution that enables more diverse types of research.
 We offer three different boards, the Ganglion Board (4 channels at a sample rate of 200Hz), the Cyton Board (8 channels at a sample rate of 250Hz), and the Cyton + Daisy Boards (16 channels at a sample rate of 125Hz).
 Each channel lets you plug one electrode into them, so the more channels you have the more electrodes you can play with.
-If you are purchasing the Ganglion board and you are working primarily on Windows or Linux computers you will need to get our Bluetooth Dongle.
-Note that if you are using a Mac or you are using the Cyton board, you don't need this dongle.
+If you are purchasing the Ganglion board you will need the Ganglion Dongle.

 The boards sample rate is limited by the bluetooth bandwidth.
 In order to increase the sample rate, you can purchase the WiFi Shield.
 The WiFi Shield increases the sample rate by transmitting the data via WiFi as opposed to Bluetooth.
 The WiFi Shield can be controlled through HTTP requests and can send JSON objects with data in nano volts.
 With the WiFi Shield connected: